 Today the stream running into Lodge Lake was high and fast and Ideal for a few quick games, so that is what we did on our morning stroll to the shops (we needed ingredients for baking Gingerbread men, but took the long way).

 After our games we continued our walk and decided to feed a few of the geese (Zoe by hand – see photos below) and some of the local black-headed gull population (pretty much the only gull we see on the lake).

-Our time by the lake over it was time to head to the shops, and I am so glad we took this odd route as as soon as we crossed under the bridge into Wymbus we were surprised by a small flock of birds that I instantly recognised as waxwings flying away from us.
-They didn't go far and joined another group in the top of a small tree.
-I counted 38 intotal, but there may have been more.
+Our time by the lake over it was time to head to the shops, and I am so glad we took this odd route as as soon as we crossed under the bridge into Wymbush we were surprised by a small flock of birds that I instantly recognised as waxwings flying away from us.
+They didn’t go far and joined another group in the top of a small tree.
+I counted 38 in total, but there may have been more.

-Unfortunately the lens I had on the camera was not up to decent photos so after the visit to the shops (and the purchase of a comic to appease the little lady and allow me to delay the gingerbread men while I popped back out with my big lens) I returned to the site to grab some photos (I also informed my good friend and co-patch watcher of the birds).
+Unfortunately the lens I had on the camera was not up to decent photos, so after the visit to the shops (and the purchase of a comic to appease the little lady and allow me to delay the gingerbread men while I popped back out with my big lens), I returned to the site to grab some photos; After informing my good friend and co-patch watcher of the birds.

-I am sad to say though that they had gone, there was no sign at all of the birds (I'm starting to think I have a very vivid imagination), and after a quick catchup with my Friend (Simon - who has yet to see waxwings on the patch) I headed back to do some baking.
+Sadly though they had gone.
+There was no sign at all of the birds (I’m starting to think I have a very vivid imagination).
+After a quick catch up with my Friend (Simon – who has yet to see waxwings on the patch) I headed back to do some baking.